How can you tell?

 It is often difficult to tell the difference between allergies and infections since many of the symptoms are similar.
 Fever, sore throat, swollen glands, muscle aches and colored mucus do not occur with allergies and generally indicate an infection.
 Itching and sneezing, particularly during a season or with exposure to a particle like dust or mown grass, suggests an allergy.
 Stuffy nose, clear runny nose and watery eyes are common to both conditions.

 Allergies are an unnecessary reaction to a harmless substance.
 Allergies occur in a genetically predisposed individual (run in families) and may involve the respiratory tract (hayfever, cedar fever, asthma), the skin (hives, eczema, poison ivy reactions), the gastrointestinal tract (vomiting, diarrhea, itchy mouth) or the whole body (allergic shock).
-For more detailed information about allergies see our About Allergies and Pollen Info pages.
+For more detailed information about allergies see our Pollen Information page.
 Respiratory allergies often occur in a season (like the fall due to Ragweed pollen, the spring due to Oak pollen, or the winter due to Mountain Cedar pollen) or with exposure to something like dust, cats or mold.
 Allergies often cause sneezing, itching, watery nasal drip, stuffy nose, and watery, red, itchy eyes.
 These same symptoms can occur at the beginning of a cold (a viral respiratory infection).
 Allergy symptoms generally respond quickly to antihistamine and decongestant medications and can be prevented by prescription cortisone nasal sprays.

 Colds are caused by infection with viruses.
 There are more than 300 viruses known to cause colds.
 Most children get between 4 and 12 colds per year and adults between 2 and 6.
 Cold symptoms can be nearly identical to allergy symptoms but systemic symptoms often accompany the nasal and eye symptoms.
 Fever is associated with about 20% of colds.
 Body aches, feeling tired all over or just feeling lousy is common with a cold.
 Sore throat, swollen glands, hoarseness and cough may also occur.
 Colds may begin abruptly and often spread among family members or coworkers.
 Colored mucus from the nose, throat or chest my also occur.